jacopoc/mcp-prototypes/README.md

 ```sh
 vi ~/Library/Application\ Support/Claude/claude_desktop_config.json
 ```
-in order to add the definition of the MCP local server (e.g. "Apache OFBiz")
+and add to it the definition of the MCP local server (e.g. "Apache OFBiz")
 ```json
 {
   "mcpServers": {